Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 To use the S3 Connector, RDS, and Amazon MQ, we have to disable the internal default components via the Helm "set" command.
 Also, provide the service endpoints and credentials we made a note of in the previous sections.

-When we bring all this together, you can deploy ACS using the command below (replacing all the `YOUR-XZY` properties with the values gathered during the setup of the services):
+When we bring all this together, you can deploy Content Services using the command below (replacing all the `YOUR-XZY` properties with the values gathered during the setup of the services):

 ```bash
 helm install acs alfresco-incubator/alfresco-content-services \